Roxerg/Roxerg/README.md

 I have a [blog][4]

-🔭 I’m currently working on my dissertation
+🔭 I’m currently working on my dissertation <br>
 🌱 I’m currently learning JavaScript
 💬 Ask me about game design
 🚫 Don't ask me about AWS